Marshfield boys beat North Bend at buzzer

 “If they keep working hard, keep persevering and fighting, I think we’ll see good things,” Callaway said.

-Both coaches agreed it was a great game, with big crowds for both schools in the contest adding to the environment.
+Both coaches agreed it was a great game, with big crowds for both schools adding to the environment.

 “This is the atmosphere you want for this game,” Callaway said.
 “I think we should play (each other) twice a year.”